 Pardon references to The B2B Marketing Lab, this video was created before we merged with MPULL to form Huble Digital.

 Traditional website builds cost a lot of money upfront.
 The design/redesign might be split into three key areas - planning, building and testing - but the upfront cost is substantial and impractical for a small business or start-up, for example.
 With GDD, the principle is leasing your website rather than buying it - pay less upfront followed by smaller monthly payments.

-With so many factors that need approving, from SEO and template design, through to content creation, imagery and optimisation, traditional builds can take time to actually get off the ground and build any traction.
+With so many factors that need approval, from SEO and template design to content creation, imagery and optimisation, traditional builds can take time to actually get off the ground and build any traction.

 Delayed launch dates

 As everything needs to be signed off before it can go live, it’s likely that you will miss your initial deadline.
 If you have a large website, this is much more likely - and it will come at a considerable expense to your business.

 Traditional website redesign means locking your existing website in its unsatisfactory state while it is stuck in development hell.
 Over that time, you receive no new sales enquiries or engagement with your business via your website.